 News & Information

-The role of the Pennsylvania Public Utility Commission in municipal land use planning will be the focus of a Web-based seminar offered by Penn State Extension.
+The role of natural gas liquids from the Appalachian Basin will be the topic of a Web-based seminar offered by Penn State Extension.

 Efforts to restore American chestnut trees to their rightful place in the North American forest ecosystem are progressing, although progress has come at a slower pace than once expected, according to researchers in Penn State’s College of Agricultural Sciences, who explain they have reached a pivotal point.

 It’s early and the latest cohort of Millennium Scholars are already on their feet, walking single file to a 6:45 a.m. breakfast, readying for a long day of learning that’ll conclude some 16 hours later.
 Today, like every day in this summer Bridge Program — a six-week summer boot camp that preps students for the four-year Millennium Scholars Program — there is rigorous classwork, seminars, workshops and math recitation awaiting 29 of Penn State’s new bright minds.

 Between now and the third week in November, the Forestland Management Office in the Penn State Department of Ecosystem Science and Management will permit the Pennsylvania Game Commission to complete one prescribed fire within the boundary of the Penn State Stone Valley Forest in northern Huntingdon County.